Food Tech

 Personalised diets

-This global market is worth 127 billion dollars and has found success in Japan with a program that uses AI, the social networks and DNA to create menus adapted to each person.
+This market, which is expected to reach a value of $22.7 billion globally by 2031, has successful initiatives in Japan, such as a program that uses AI, social networks and DNA to create menus tailored to each individual.

 Vegetable proteins and synthetic meat

-Laboratory hamburgers are receiving good reviews and causing a sensation among the wider public.
-There are also prototypes for fillets of artificial meat that might see the market within 2 or 3 years.
+Laboratory hamburgers are receiving good reviews and are causing a sensation among the general public.
+Prototypes of artificial meat steaks are also being developed and marketed by more than 150 companies around the world.

 Snacking and upcycling